 A man called Jacob was once married to a very difficult woman.
 Still, despite her many faults, Jacob loved her.
 And when she passed away, he missed her greatly.

-Jacob later remarried -- to a much nicer and more refined woman, whom he respected and loved.
+Jacob later remarried to a much nicer and more refined woman, whom he respected and loved.
 One day Jacob praised her.
-"My dear, when I see your beautiful face, it is as if my first wife has arisen from the grave and is standing before me!"
+"My dear, when I see your beautiful face, it is as if my first wife has risen from the grave and is standing before me!"

-The second wife was understandably quite unhappy with this "complement."
+The second wife was understandably quite unhappy with this "compliment."

 "If your first wife is so vividly engraved in your memory," she retorted, "why do you claim to love me so much and insist that I remind you of her?
-We both know that my personality and character traits are very different than hers!"
+We both know that my personality and character traits are very different than hers were!"